-If you are aiming for a higher quality brand perception, written content and visuals alone will be no longer enough.
-As more than 90% of consumers say they explore products with videos before they decide to buy, and 50% of people want to see videos from brands, it’s not surprising that video is dominating the marketing scenario.
+If you are aiming for a higher brand perception, written content and visuals alone will be no longer enough.
+As more than 90% of consumers say they explore products with videos before they make a buying decision, and 50% of people want to see videos from brands, it’s not surprising that video is dominating the marketing scenario.

 Whether to create a video is not a question anymore.
 What you need to decide is what your video should be about and how to execute production.
 As a brand, you have endless opportunities to create stunning video content.
 But to get your videos to perform effectively, you need to build the essential foundation of a solid strategy.